Jalle19/eda-modbus-bridge/docs/CONNECTION.md

 ## Troubleshooting

-If you have connected everything but the software is unable to read anything from the ventilation unit (usually manifests as various timeouts), try reversing the A and B (sometimes called RX and TX or + and -).
+If you have connected everything but the software is unable to read anything from the ventilation unit (usually manifests as various timeouts), try the following:

+* try reversing the A and B (sometimes called RX and TX or + and -)
+* try using slave address 0 instead of 1 (`--modbusSlave 0`)